stac-utils/stac-pydantic/README.md

 assert item.properties.column == 178
 ```
 Vendor extensions are often defined in `stac_extensions` as a [remote reference](https://github.com/radiantearth/stac-spec/blob/v0.9.0/item-spec/examples/landsat8-sample.json#L6) to a JSON schema.
 When registering extensions, you may use the `alias` kwarg to
-indicate that the model belongs represents a specific remote reference:
+indicate that the model represents a specific remote reference:

 ```python
 Extensions.register("landsat", LandsatExtension, alias="https://example.com/stac/landsat-extension/1.0/schema.json")